damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Functional model/README.md

 * A function is the main input to derive the functional requirements required to define the conditions of use of the product as well as to provide objective evidences through the validation and verification activities.

 ## **How to document a functional model?**

+*The documentation of technical functions, which requires adopting an internal (white box) viewpoint on the product, consists in breaking down the service function into sub-functions.
+The decomposition process is no more solution neutral as it requires to make a decision at every indenture level.
+The functional decomposition requires two modelling approaches: function tree and functional graph.*

+#### **How to document a functional model?**